-A deductible is the amount the client pays out of pocket for eligible medical services before their insurance plan starts to pay toward their medical costs.
-If a client hasn’t met their deductible, you’ll still need to submit claims to the payer so they can apply the cost of services toward the client's deductible.
+A deductible is the amount a client pays out of pocket for eligible medical services before their insurance plan begins to pay toward costs.
+When a client hasn’t met their deductible, you’ll still submit claims so the payer can apply the service cost toward the deductible.

 - Using Payment Reports for a client with a deductible

-If you are in-network with the client’s insurance payer and they haven’t met their deductible, your client will pay you the contracted or allowable amount the insurance payer would usually pay you.
+If you’re in-network with the client’s insurance payer and the deductible hasn’t been met, the client pays the contracted or allowable amount the payer would normally pay you.

-For example, if your rate is $150 and the client’s deductible has not been met, the client will pay you the contracted rate of $95, and you’ll write off the remaining $55.
+For example, if your rate is $150 and the client’s deductible hasn’t been met, the client pays the contracted rate of $95 and you write off the remaining $55.
 To record this:

 - Navigate to your client’s Billing page